Henderson Motorsports: Truck No. 75 history

 For 2021, it was announced that defending ARCA Menards Series East champion Sam Mayer would be joining the returning Kligerman in driving the No. 75 for the team.
 The first of Mayer's seven-race schedule with Henderson will come at the Daytona Road Course, the only race of his schedule announced so far.
 Kligerman's schedule has also yet to be announced except for the season-opener at Daytona.
-As of May 6th, 2021, Mayer has made one start and Kligerman three.
+As of May 6, 2021, Mayer has made one start and Kligerman three.
 While Mayer crashed out of his only start thus far, Kligerman has recorded two top 10's and three top 15's after failing to qualify at Daytona.
 He returned to make his fourth start at Darlington after the team skipped two races.
 At the United Rentals 176 at The Glen, sponsor Fast announced that if Kligerman finished top five in the race, they would sell their hoodies for $1 online.
 Kligerman was fifth when the race was shortened due to rain, so Fast did indeed sell their hoodies online for only $1.
-The next race Kligerman ran, the In It To Win It 200, he scored his only other top five of 2021 with a fifth-place finish.
+The next race Kligerman ran, the In It To Win It 200, he scored his only other top five of 2021 with a fifth place finish.

 Starting off 2022 in the NextEra Energy 250, Kligerman gave the race-winning push to Zane Smith and finished fifth.
 The team would race again at COTA finishing 19th and then 16th at Martinsville.
-They would show up the next two races after that being Bristol Dirt and Darlington, and they finished 4th and 6th.
+They would show up the next two races after that being Bristol Dirt and Darlington, and they finished fourth and sixth.
 They would race next at Sonoma finishing 7th.
-Their 7th race of the season would be Nashville Superspeedway where they started 23rd and finished 20th.
-Then heading to Mid-Ohio where they would get their 2nd win with Parker Kilgerman and their 2nd win in the last decade beating out Zane Smith in the 38 truck.
-Their next two races would be 11th at Kansas and 3rd at Bristol.
+Their 7th race of the season would be Nashville Superspeedway where they started 23rd and finished twentieth.
+Then heading to Mid-Ohio where they would get their second win with Parker Kligerman and their second win in the last decade beating out Zane Smith.
+Their next two races would be eleventh at Kansas and third at Bristol.